houhoucoop/kanbanese/README.md

 ## Intro

 - Developed with Vue-cli + Vuex + Pure JS + SCSS.
-- Enable adding, editing and deleting items to each column.
+- Enable adding, editing and deleting tasks to each column.
+- Enable setting tasks priority.
-- Enable ID label color selected.
+- Enable search tasks by keyword.
-- Enable reorder items or moving an item between two columns by drag and drop.
+- Enable reorder tasks or moving an task between two columns by drag and drop.
-- Enable sorting the items in the order of creating.
+- Enable sorting the tasks in the order of creating.
 - Enable saving and retrieving data from browser local storage.
 - Supporting cross browser.